Skip to main content

 Defining Research Misconduct

-Although there are many forms of questionable or inappropriate behaviors that can take place in the course of the research endeavor, the term "research misconduct" is specifically and narrowly limited to fabrication, falsification, or plagiarism in proposing, performing, or reviewing research or in reporting research results.
+The term "research misconduct" refers to fabrication, falsification, or plagiarism in proposing, performing, or reviewing research or in reporting research results.
 This definition derives from federal regulation and is reflected in the University of Maryland Policy and Procedures Concerning Scholarly Misconduct, which governs the review of allegations of research misconduct at the institution.

 • Fabrication is the intentional generation of research data or results that are fictitious in some regard, and the recording or reporting of these data or results as being genuine.